ssehra/ssehra.github.io/README.md

 ScanResult="$cwd/scan_$DATE.txt"
 ```

 The fuction *scan()* initiates zbarcam to scan QR codes and then kills the task after saving the output.
 It even asks the user to scan multiple entires.
 Since it's using zbarcam you apply modifications by using flags like *--prescale* to set the resolution of the scanning resolution.
-Moreinforation
 ```bash
 function scan() {
   zbarcam --raw --prescale=320x240 /dev/video0 > $tmp &